Chaitalykundu/Core-Subject/PostgreSQL/01-Introduction.md

 # Overview

 - What is PostgreSQL
+- Features of PostgreSQL
+- PostgreSQL Supported programming languages
 - What is pgadmin
 - Difference between PostgreSQL and pgadmin
 - What are the other database engine
+- Connect to the Database

 &nbsp;